Short Case Studies (ICOMOS–IAU Case Study format)

 Short Case Studies aim to demonstrate methods and relevant issues concerning the presentation and analysis of the value of the chosen sites and objects in relation to astronomy.
 Each of the case studies produced in the context of the ICOMOS–IAU Thematic Study illustrates one of the thematic essays.
 The intention is to help State Parties identify potential sites and undertake comparative studies.

 There is no linkage with the World Heritage List or the national Tentative Lists: some of the heritage described is on the World Heritage List already, either in its own right or as part of a larger property, but in other cases it is not.
-The inclusion or otherwise of a particular site carries no implications whatsoever should it ever be proposed for inscription onto the World Heritage List.
+The inclusion or otherwise of a particular site carries no implications whatsoever should it be nominated for inscription onto the World Heritage List.

 Structure of the Short Case Studies

 In the interests of balance, each Short Case Study follows the same plan, with the following sections: